 Background

-SQLite is the most widely deployed database in the world.
-Recently, it has also become a viable option for data persistence in browser-based applications.
+SQLite is the most widely deployed database globally.
+Recently, it is also becoming an option for data persistence in browser-based applications.

-There are a few projects bringing SQLite to the web:
+There are a couple of projects bringing SQLite to web browsers:

 - In 2021, the wa-sqlite project was created, implementing experimental support for persisting SQLite data in IndexedDB.
-Its performance was quite slow at that point.
+The performance was quite slow at this point.

 - Later in 2021, the absurd-sql project did the same, but using a couple of new techniques to achieve much faster performance — even surpassing direct IndexedDB performance for some query patterns.
 The accompanying blog post has a lot of details on the complexities of the implementation.
 While it was a great showcase of what can be done, it was never maintained as a project to be used in production.
 The wa-sqlite project built further on some of these ideas.

-While none of these projects currently claim “production level stability” for persistence, the current support could already be sufficient for some projects.
-But there are many options to choose from, and pros and cons may not be immediately clear.
+While none of these projects currently claim “production level stability” for persistence, we have found that the current support is already sufficient for certain use cases.
+That being said, there are many options to choose from, and it may not be immediately clear what the pros and cons are.

-This post gives an overview of the various considerations involved in persisting SQLite data in a browser, with details about each currently available implementation.
-If you're only interested in learning what to use right now, skip to the "Recommendations" section at the end of the post.
+This post gives an overview on the different considerations that go into persisting SQLite data in a web browser, with details on what the current implementations do.
+If you only want to know what to use right now, skip to the recommendations at the end of the post.

 Concurrency in SQLite